Configuration

 }This will create a file reference folder named ProjectPlatformSrc within the generated Xcode project containing any .swift files found anywhere within the project src directory.

-- Include any .swiftfiles anywhere within the projectsrcdirectory, including any (Swift, Obj-C impl/headers, as well as any module.modulemap files) within a workspacepackagesorlibsdir:
+.swiftfiles anywhere within the projectsrcdirectory, including any (Swift, Obj-C impl/headers, as well as any module.modulemap files) within a workspacepackagesorlibsdir:

 // ...